Assisted Suicide and Euthanasia: A Deadly Illusion

 Euthanasia means acting or failing to act in such a way as to cause the death of another human being, where the primary intention is to kill, supposedly for his or her own good.
 No matter what the reason or method, killing is killing.
 Euthanasia and assisted suicide is saying: We think you would be better off dead.

-Euthanasia and assisted suicide advocates present the practice of having someone "assist" in the death of another as an exercise in compassion.
-They present killing as an act of mercy--hence the term "mercy killing".
+Euthanasia and assisted suicide advocates present the practice of having someone “assist” in the death of another as an exercise in compassion.
+They present killing as an act of mercy–hence the term “mercy killing”.
 It is no kindness or mercy, however, to kill the suffering individual.
 Compassion does not seek to eliminate the sufferer.
-For ages, our society has recognized that a request for death was a cry for help.
+For ages, our society has acknowledged that a request for death was a cry for help.

 What about pain?

 We must kill the pain, not the patient.
 Palliative care and pain specialists have at their disposal a vast array of medications to alleviate physical pain in the patient.
 They inform us that it is possible today to substantially relieve pain in almost all circumstances.
 Breakthroughs in pain management ensure that patients can be made comfortable.

 Suffering and pain wear many faces and require different treatments.
 Palliative care seeks to answer all the needs of the patient: emotional, physical and spiritual.
 The response to emotional distress is comfort and reassurance.
 The solution for depression is mental health treatment.
 Studies have shown that when the needs of patients are met and their fears addressed, the request for death vanishes.